Juniper/fluent-plugin-grpc-oc-keyvalue/README.md

 </source>
 ```

-* Configuration with one device and one sensor
+* Configuration with one device and one sensor:

-In below configuration sample frequency is set to 5000ms and the data is stored in 'junoper.oc./interfaces/' table.
+..* In below configuration sample frequency is set to 5000ms and the data is stored in 'junoper.oc./interfaces/' table.
-Authentication used here is SSL based
+..* Authentication used here is SSL based
 ```toml
 <source>
     @type juniper_openconfig